Gut Feeling Crummy After Antibiotics? Repopulate Your Good Bacteria with These Key Gut-Healing Foods

 Eat Collagen Daily

 When the gut has an imbalanced proportion of good to bad bacteria, it can cause damage to the lining of the small intestine.
 When the lining is damaged, bacteria can begin to leak from the intestines, something that is called leaky gut.
 Collagen, which is a protein made up of amino acids, can help repair the gut lining, preventing leaky gut from happening.
-Bone broth is a good source of collagen protein, and you can also buy collagen protein supplements.
+Bone broth is a good source of collagen protein, and you can also buy collagen protein supplements or find this powerful-protein in our Keto Chocolaty Cookie Dough Bar.

 Eat Foods with Yacon Root Syrup

 The yacon root is another prebiotic that can help to improve the number of good bacteria in your gut.
 Yacon roots are made of sugars called FOS that our gut can't digest, making them an awesome prebiotic and the perfect immunity booster when taking antibiotics.
-We're big yacon root enthusiasts and use its syrup in our Rowdy Bars for its prebiotic properties and healthy handful of other nutritional benefits.
+We're big yacon root enthusiasts around here and use its syrup in our Rowdy Bars.
+Because of its prebiotic properties and healthy handful of other nutritional benefits, this good-for-you ingredient gives our pocket-sized snacks their gut-health name.

 Eliminate Refined Foods